pfsense/docs/source/install/installing-pfsense.rst

     Mode.
 In this mode, pfSense will move the GUI anti-lockout rule to the WAN interface so the firewall may be accessed from there.
-The usual routing functions would not be active since there is no “internal” interface.
+The usual routing functions would not be active since there is no "internal" interface.
 This type of configuration is useful for VPN appliances, DNS servers, etc.

 Auto Assign Procedure